dictation-toolbox/Caster/docs/readthedocs/meta/Caster_FAQ.md

-2. **is Caster only meant to be used by developers who code only by voice?**
+2. **Is Caster only meant to be used by developers who code only by voice?**

       Both developers and everyday users can benefit from a simple experience to control their computer.
 Caster was designed for voice programmers who develop software.
 However programming is a barrier for most people.
 We want to simplify experience for the everyday users, yet maintain the power and flexibility necessary for developers underneath the hood.